Art and Design and Design Technology

 How we ensure progress (skills)

-Detailed medium-term plans are provided by the AccessArt scheme and learning tasks are designed to enable progress to take place across Year 1 and Year 2.
-Year R use our ‘Art: Progression of skills’ document to ensure the development of skills/knowledge across year groups.
-These can be viewed here
+Detailed lesson plans are provided by the Kapow scheme and learning tasks are designed to enable progress to take place across the school.
+Our Progression of skills and knowledge document shows the skills that are taught within each year group and how these skills develop by the end of the key stage and can be viewed here.

 What we want children to remember from each unit (knowledge)